aer0ss/aerofs/docs/how-to/build_syncdet_actor_vms/windows.md

 - 1024MB RAM
 - 40GB VMDK virtual drive
 - Disable Widows Firewall
+- Disable Windows Update as vagrant does not take kindly to the long wait at start/stop time and the gratuitous reboots
 - Disable UAC to avoid needless troubles (type "uac" in the start menu to find the settings)